Liam Smith (boxer): Smith vs. Williams

+Smith vs. Williams II

 On 25 April, Frank Warren told Boxing News that he had spoken to both boxers and they agreed to wanting to fight again.
 He also went on to say it would likely take place in September.
 He said, "That gives them plenty of time to recover from the cuts and injuries from the first fight, they both need to be 100 percent for a rematch."
 There was no confirmation as to whether the WBO interim title would be at stake again.
 On 7 May, Warren tweeted that a deal had been agreed and the rematch would be an official WBO world title eliminator.
 Warren announced the fight would take place on 28 October 2017 in Manchester.
 Due to both boxers not willing to give away home advantage, Warren confirmed the fight would take in Newcastle at the Metro Radio Arena.
 Due to the announcement of Anthony Joshua's defence of his world titles against mandatory challenger Carlos Takam, Frank Warren pushed the fight back to take place on 11 November 2017.
 Smith weighed 154 pounds, whilst Williams came in lighter at 153 ½ pounds.

 In what some considered a controversial decision, Smith defeated Williams after taking him the twelve round distance for the first time in his career.
 One judge scored the fight 114–114, whilst the remaining two judges scored the fight 117–111 and 116–112 in favour of Smith, giving him the majority decision.
 Smith started the fight slow and less aggressive than usual, making the first half of the fight close.
 Smith did well to cut the ring off when needed and utilised his jab.
 Williams seemed to land the harder shots, but had a lower output than Smith.
 With the win, Smith became the mandatory challenger to Miguel Cotto's WBO light middleweight title.
 Warren confirmed that regardless of Cotto's situation, whether he retires or vacates, Smith's next fight in 2018 would be for the WBO title.
 The next highest ranked contender at the time was Magomed Kurbonov.
 Smith said in the post-fight interviews, "It was a different fight this time – I think I showed a different Liam Smith.
 I think people were surprised how I boxed him.
 I've just beat a very good boxer in Liam Williams.
 Some people think I just walk forward, but I showed I've got a very good jab."
 The next day, Williams stated that he would like to fight Smith for a third time.
 He also said that, if Smith regains the WBO title, he had agreed to give him a title opportunity.